Code Tips14 min read

 Where SES shines

-• Unbeatable pricing — $0.10/1K emails.
-At 1M emails/month, you pay $100 vs. $800+ on Resend or SendGrid.
+• Unbeatable pricing: $0.10/1K emails.
+At 1M emails/month, you pay $100 vs. $400-800 on other providers.

-• No rate limits that matter — production accounts start at 50K/day, easily increased to millions.
+• No rate limits that matter: production accounts start at 50K/day, easily increased to millions.

-• Configuration sets — per-use-case tracking with separate reputation metrics.
+• Configuration sets: per-use-case tracking with separate reputation metrics.

 Where it gets tricky

-• No analytics dashboard — you build your own using CloudWatch, SNS, and a database.
+• No analytics dashboard: you build your own using CloudWatch, SNS, and a database.

 Side-by-side comparison